Skip to content

 1 balances map[address, uint] Example user balances

-The shipped contract includes a balances mapping at slot 1 as a demonstration.
-When you inherit-by-copy, keep _locked (it's the mutex you need) and replace the rest with your own storage.
+The shipped contract includes a balances mapping at slot 1 as a reference.
+Under inherit-by-copy, retain _locked (the mutex) and replace the rest with the consuming contract's storage.

 Source